ivans-innovation-lab/my-company-documentation/README.md

 This foundation is made up of three elements: software architecture, organization \(culture\), and process.

-* Microservices and Monolithic are two different architectural patterns.
-* [Organization](//chapter2/README.md) — specifically CALMS \(collaboration, automation, learning, measuring, and sharing\)—is the culture,
-* and continuous delivery is the [process](//chapter3/README.md).
+![](/assets/successtriangle.png)

 The architecture is merely a means to an end.
 The ultimate goal is to deliver better software faster.
 Today, that invariably means continuous delivery – for an installed product – or continuous deployment for an -aaS product.

-![](/assets/successtriangle.png)

-The architecture enables teams to be agile and autonomous.
+It enables teams to be agile and autonomous.
 Together, the team \(of teams\) and the architecture enable continuous delivery/deployment.

 ## What you will learn